Scholarships for Advertising Majors

 Lagrant Foundation

-The Lagrant Foundation provides scholarship funds to US citizens who are also members of the following ethnic groups: Hispanic, African American, Asian Pacific American or Native American.
+The Lagrant Foundation provides scholarship funds to US citizens who are also members of the following minority ethnic groups: Hispanic, African American, Asian Pacific American or Native American.
+Students must be dedicated to studying advertising, marketing or public relations.

-Full-time students at a four-year institution studying advertising are invited to apply for funding.
-A GPA of at least 2.75 is required, along with a personal essay, official transcripts, a resume, and a letter of recommendation from a professor or the individual's internship adviser.
+Full-time advertising students at a four-year institution are invited to apply for this significant pool of funding.
+A GPA of at least 2.75 is required, along with a personal essay, official transcripts, a resume, and a letter of recommendation from a professor or the individual’s internship adviser.

 Graduate students with at least two semesters to finish before obtaining their Master's Degree can also apply for funding.
 In this case, applicants must have obtained a GPA of 3.2 or higher to be considered.